Sayantan-dev1003/Sayantan-dev1003/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=Sayantan-dev1003&color=blue)
 ---

 I am Sayantan Halder, a Pre-Final student pursuing Computer Engineering at IITRAM, Ahmedabad.
-As an aspiring AI Product Engineer with a strong foundation in AI/ML and Full Stack Web Development, I’m passionate about creating tech solutions that are not only innovative but also deeply user-centric.
+As an aspiring Full Stack AI Product Engineer with a strong foundation in AI/ML and Full Stack Web Development, I’m passionate about creating tech solutions that are not only innovative but also deeply user-centric.
 My interests span Web Development, AI, AWS cloud services, and competitive programming in C++.
 I thrive on turning ideas into impactful products that bridge the gap between cutting-edge technology and real-world needs.

 - 🔭 I’m currently working on **EcoVision: AI for Urban Green Space Optimization**
 - 🌱 I’m currently learning Data Analytics and Machine Learning.